-Eventuate Tram is a framework developing asynchronous microservices that use the the traditional JDBC/JPA-based persistence model.
-Unlike event sourcing, adding Eventuate Tram to your Spring/Sprint Boot application requires minimal changes.
+Eventuate Tram is a platform that solves the distributed data management problems inherent in a microservice architecture.
+It’s for Java/Spring-based microservices that use the traditional JDBC/JPA-based persistence model.
+Unlike event sourcing, adding Eventuate Tram to your Java/Spring Boot application requires minimal changes.

 Eventuate Tram provides several messaging abstractions: